Shubham-Prabhu/portfolio/final_project_Shubham_part2.md

 4) I haven't really taken a detailed view for exercises as a factor for reducing obesity, I plan to including that in the final presentation as it well support me better for my call to action statement. <br />

+5) I also will be adding more visualisations in the Story to show the impact of obesity and higher calorie intake in North America.

 [Link Back to Portfolio Page](https://shubham-prabhu.github.io/portfolio/)